arisesinmight/python-project-49/README.md

    calculator: In wich you should solve random arithmetical expressions

-   nod: In wich you should find out the greatest common divisor of two random numbers
+   gcd: In wich you should find out the greatest common divisor of two random numbers

    progression: In wich you should find out the missing part of random arithmetical progression